A community study of scriptural echoes

-Echo Scripture is a community for tracing how scripture answers scripture — two ways to see a pattern: a chain of verses in sequence, each link explained, or an echo of passages set side by side with their shared language highlighted.
+Echo Scripture is a community for tracing how one passage of scripture draws on another — and for saying why.
+Follow a pattern as a chain (verses in sequence, every link explained) or an echo (passages side by side, their shared language highlighted), published under your name and open for discussion.

 An example chain · The Lamb